 - And lastly, if you do not pay by the deadline, you can be charged with penalties and interest on the unpaid balance.

-As I’ve mentioned earlier, here at LYFE Accounting, we help business owners and individuals with their taxes.
+As we’ve mentioned earlier, here at LYFE Accounting, we help business owners and individuals with their taxes.
 Let us help you too!
-Simply click this link to get in touch with us today.
+Simply contact us today.